Achillea ‘Sassy Summer Silver’

 As with all Achillea, they like a nice sunny location to perform their best.
 When planting, make sure to put it where the soil drains well.
 Plant at the same depth as the soil line in the pot.
 Achillea species and cultivars are very easy plants to grow and very drought tolerant once established.

 There isn’t much online about this cultivar yet, but I will continue checking so I can provide links for further reading.
-I will also continue to add more photos and information as time goes by.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.
 If you notice I made an error, please let me know.